by Tracy C. Brown

 2) Do not be stupid with sunscreen.
-I define stupid with sunscreen as anything SPF 40 or below.
-With the skin cancer problems I have had, I would personally use nothing less than 100 percent sunblock products or as close to it as I could find on the retail shelf.
+I define stupid with sunscreen as anything SPF 45 or below.
+With the skin cancer problems I have had, I would personally recommend nothing less than SPF 100 percent sunblock products or as close to it as I could find on the retail shelf.
 Some brands are better quality than others.
 Check Consumer Reports.
 They have most likely done a study to identify the best ones.

-4) Spread on your sunscreen an hour or so before you arrive in the field each day.
+4) Spread your sunscreen on your exposed body parts while in the shade—an hour or so before you arrive in the field each day.
 Sunscreen does not work well until it has a chance to soak into your skin some.
 Give it that chance for the best protection.
 Follow the directions on the bottle.

 6) I have always thought shorts are a bad idea in field archaeology.
 They expose the skin on your legs to the sun all day, and sweaty legs can ruin an excavation surface.
-I know most of you young archaeologists out there love to wear shorts during excavation work, and they do keep you cool.
-Some people wore shorts in the old days too.
+I know most of you young archaeologists out there love to wear shorts during summer excavation work, and they do keep you cool.
+Some people wore shorts in the old days, too.
 Interestingly, looking back across four decades, I cannot recall a single Field Director or Field Assistant who wore shorts.
-I will not advise you to wear pants, but if you insist on shorts, be sure to put plenty of sunscreen all over your legs.
+I will not advise you to wear khaki pants every day like I did, but if you insist on shorts, be sure to put plenty of sunscreen all over your legs.

 7) Take advantage of shade trees and take breaks in the shade if you can.
 I know this will vary from site to site.
-Some sites may have no shade at all.
+Some sites may have no shade at all—like most of mine.
 A break tent or canopy is a good idea if the project can afford it.